-These rules and guidelines are applied at obedience trials in countries in which the national kennel clubs have chosen to follow them.
+These rules and guidelines are applied at obedience trials in countries in which the national canine organizations have chosen to follow them.

-In international trials with CACIOB as well as Championship competitions such as World Winner Championship competitions the Class 3 rules must be followed from 1.1.2022.
+In international trials with FCI-CACIOB as well as FCI Championship competitions such as FCI World Winner Championship competitions, the Class 3 rules must be followed from 1.1.2025.